aman-wadhwa/VirtualPainter/readme.txt

 6. Run the Application:
     Execute the main script to start the program: python main.py
+    Wait about 10-20 seconds to camera to start.

 ------------------------------------------------------------------
 How to Use the Application: